RS-eco/globePA/README.md

 (Hoffmann et al. 2019; Holsinger et al. 2019; Elsen et al. 2020).

-In this study, we further only look at the total protection coverage of an area that is protected by a certain condition and do not differentiate between large or small PAs, thus we do not consider connectivity among PAs or their respective biophysical conditions.
-While the number of PAs generally decreases with size (UNEP-WCMC, 2018), increasing PA coverage and size has been found to be a good strategy for improving multi-species connectivity (Santini et al. 2015).
-Given that connectivity among PAs will become even more important when species that are currently under protection shift their ranges in order to track changing climatic conditions (Littlefield et al. 2017), we also need to consider the size and connectivity of PAs as well as the protection retention of climatic conditions (Elsen et al. 2020) for the establishment of future PAs.
+In this study, we further only look at the total protection coverage of an area in relation to a certain biophysical condition, i.e. a temperature of 15°C, for instance.
+Thus we do not consider if the cells that cover this condition are protected by one large or multiple small PAs, nor do we assess the extent of the cells covered or the connectivity of the covered cells Given that connectivity among PAs will become even more important when species that are currently under protection shift their ranges in order to track changing climatic conditions (Littlefield et al. 2017), we also need to consider the size and connectivity of PAs as well as the protection retention of future climatic conditions (Elsen et al. 2020) when assessing the representativeness of the global PA network.

 ### Concluding remarks